Thompson6626/Rataplay/README.md

 - Learn Rust by building something fun
 - Explore terminal UI development with Ratatui
-- Have some fun in terminal every now and then
+- Have some fun in the terminal every now and then